Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Identifying and removing directed cycles

-Even though the cycles in the example above have four edges in common with the same edge direction for each of these edges we are able to distinguish between them by the number of edges in each cycle and by the decimal number for the cycles.
+Even though the cycles in the example above have four edges in common with the same edge direction for each of these edges, we are able to distinguish between the two cycles by comparing the cycle vectors elementwise.

 \end{enumerate}